awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup-create.md

    The maintenance window is required\.
 You can change the start day and time later by using the AWS Management Console, AWS CLI, or the APIs\.
 ![\[System maintenance\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opspup_sysmaint.png)

 1. Configure backups\.
 By default, automatic backups are enabled\.
 Set a preferred frequency and hour for automatic backup to start, and set the number of backup generations to store in Amazon Simple Storage Service\.
-A maximum of 30 backups can be kept; when the maximum is reached, AWS OpsWorks for Puppet Enterprise deletes the oldest backups to make room for new ones\.
+A maximum of 30 backups can be kept; when the maximum is reached, OpsWorks for Puppet Enterprise deletes the oldest backups to make room for new ones\.
 ![\[Automatic backups\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/opspup_backupconfig.png)

 1. When you are finished configuring advanced settings, choose **Next**\.